KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 {% endhighlight %}

 ##### Solving the CrackMe
-Solving a simple CrackMe challenge like this one can be achieved using several methods, including patching the execution flow of the program by patching the operation codes (opcode), and/or devising a licensekey based on the licensing algorithm and the license key file "Read/Write" operations.
+Solving a simple CrackMe challenge like this one can be achieved using several methods, including patching the execution flow of the program by patching the operation codes (opcode), and/or devising a license key based on the licensing algorithm and the license key file "Read/Write" operations.
 This write-up will focus on the latter option.

 To devise a license key first we need to identify the structure and as well as other parameters of a valid license key.
 These include:
 + License key length/size